 How to Do Market Research for Your Brand

+The best marketing plans are guided by data.
 Information about your target audience, competitors, and industry helps you get to know your market and identify trends that will shape your marketing tactics and brand positioning.
-There are dozens of tools available to help marketers accomplish this, and we recently put together a list of the best sites for market research.
+There are dozens of tools available to help marketers accomplish this.
+See our list of the best sites for market research.

 SUBSCRIBE TO THE ALEXA BLOG

 Receive new SEO, content marketing, and competitive analysis tips straight to your inbox.